ohebbi/FYS-STK4155/project2/README.md

-# Model of Franke's function and a geographic area in Norway using five-fold cross validation and three regression types.
+# Neural network and logistic regression: Model of Franke's function and the Wisconsin breast cancer data.
 This project is divided into two parts.
-The first part is modeling Franke's function, while the second part is modeling some given terrain data from Norway.
+The first part is modeling Franke's function, while the second part is about classifying the breast cancer data.

 ## Code skeleton
 - functions